 Did you feel like your app is more sluggish, has much worse perceived latency, or oddly not as satisfying as other apps installed on the same device?
-The common sayings is that because Unity adds more audio latency, but did you know you are able to improve the input latency as well?
+The common sayings is that because Unity adds more audio latency, but did you know you could improve the input latency as well?

 Responsive game translates to more 5 stars reviews for those who didn't care to write a review for you before.
 Existing 5 stars reviewers already has something specific to say, but things like snappiness and responsiveness must be felt.
 For players, it is probably hard to explain what's exactly the cause of this "fun experience" they are getting but they will come to your review page and just say that the game was fun.
 For us, it is time to make that magic happen by reducing latency.